 They don’t know you have the symptom

 People aren’t mind readers so perhaps we expect too much from them in figuring out what’s going on.
-Will they guess that a grim expression means that you are in pain rather than you burnt the dinner earlier on (or whatever they imagine has happened)?
-Will they realise that taking the last seat on the bus means that your fatigue is bad today rather than your shoes are killing you?
+Will they guess that a grim expression means that you are in pain?
+Or will they assume that you are just thinking about work or your dinner?

 If they don’t know, is it reasonable to expect them to guess and guess correctly?

 They don’t remember

 Maybe you have already explained your MS symptoms to someone, but they don't ask you about them at a later date.
 Have they forgotten that you can't walk for long when they plan an outing on foot?
 Or are they being mean?